farmera/sare_grant/post_processing_steps.md

 manual execution of a number of steps.
 In every phase of this project we have sought to minimize error by __automating__ as much of the work as possible.
 The processing system designed for our project consists of six automated steps.
 The first four are required to prepare the raw image data prior to analysis.
-The fifth and sixth are post-processing steps that are performed subsequently.
+The fifth and sixth are post-processing steps that are subsequently performed.
 In this section we consider steps five and six.

 1. Mosaicking
 2. Atmospheric correction